probe973/nbs-4104b/numeracy/05-problems.md

 <div class="instructions" markdown="1">

-### Operational Costs
+### Costs

-Businesses often use tables to calculate the total cost of inventory or services.
+Tables can be used to calculate the total cost of inventory or services.
 This involves multiplying unit costs by quantities and summing the total.

 </div>